G 29-38

 Giclas 29-38 is a white dwarf in the constellation Pisces.
 A variable star, it bears the variable-star designation ZZ Piscium, and makes part of the DAV (or ZZ Ceti) variable type.
 Such stars display variability due to large-amplitude, non-radial pulsations known as gravity waves.

+Variability

-It was first reported to be variable by Shulov and Kopatskaya in 1974.
+G 29-38 was first reported to be variable by Shulov and Kopatskaya in 1974.
 DAV stars are like normal white dwarfs but have luminosity variations with amplitudes as high as 30%, arising from a superposition of vibrational modes with periods from 100 to 1,000 seconds.
 Large-amplitude DAVs generally differ from lower-amplitude DAVs by having lower temperatures, longer primary periodicities, and many peaks in their vibrational spectra with frequencies which are sums of other vibrational modes.